 Preparing 4-H Project Animals Before the Storm

-For those that already have your 4-H project animal now is a good time to:
+For those that already have your 4-H project animal, now is an excellent time to:

-• Check your structure where you are keeping your project.
+• Check the structure where you are keeping your project.

 • Secure any loose boards, wire, or roofing material.